 Man Ordered to Pay $8.6 Million for Launching DDoS Attacks against Rutgers University | Cyber Security

-A New Jersey man received a court order to pay $8.6 million for a series of distributed denial-of-service (DDoS) attacks against Rutgers University.
+A New Jersey man received a court order to pay $8.6 for launching a series of distributed denial-of-service (DDoS) attacks against Rutgers University.

 On October 26, the U.S. Attorney’s Office for the District of New Jersey announced the sentence handed down by U.S. District Judge Michael Shipp to Paras Jha, 22, of Fanwood, New Jersey.